cewing/training.python_web/_sources/outline.txt

 * `Unittest - Unit Testing Framework
   <http://docs.python.org/2.6/library/unittest.html>`_ - We will be writing
   tests from here forward.
 Start learning how.

+Please also skim this:

+* `sqlite3 - DB API for sqlite3
+  <http://www.doughellmann.com/PyMOTW/sqlite3/index.html>`_ - We'll need a bit
+  of familiarity with the sqlite3 module.
+How to open connections, execute queries, and read the results from a cursor.
+Just read the first two sections ('Creating a Database' and 'Retrieving Data').

 Before Class
 ************